prof-rossetti/gwu-badm-2301-201509/COMMUNICATIONS.md

 At any given time, documents in the repository may be at different stages of ideation and completion.
-The word `todo` signifies intention of updating a document.
+The words `todo` and `TBA` signify intention of updating a document.

 If you see a typo, or would like to contribute to the materials, feel free to edit any of the documents (requires a GitHub account; ask an instructor how to "commit").